Phil Peterman is the head coach of the varsity men's and women's volleyball programs at Penn State Altoona.

 Under Peterman's guidance, the women's volleyball team also earned bids into the Eastern College Athletic Conference's Division III Tournament in the 2009, 2010, 2014, 2016, and 2017 seasons.

 For the men's volleyball team, Peterman has grown the young varsity program since it became an NCAA sport at Penn State Altoona in 2013.
-Currently, the team competes in its primary conference, the North Eastern Athletic Conference, with the AMCC being its secondary conference.
-In 2017, the Lions earned NEAC and AMCC titles and a berth into the NCAA Division III Tournament while posting 26 overall wins.
+In 2017, the Lions earned AMCC and North Eastern Athletic Conference titles and a berth into the NCAA Division III Tournament while posting 26 overall wins.
 Peterman was voted the AMCC's Men's Volleyball Coach of the Year in 2017.

 Peterman has coached numerous women's and men's players who have achieved All-Conference recognition from the AMCC and the NEAC, as well as players who have ranked among the top student-athletes statistically in the NCAA Division III.